Skip to main content

 Prizes

+The Law School has a thriving culture of prizes and scholarships which involves collaboration with, and taking inspiration from, influential global partners, donors, and Exeter alumni.
 At the University of Exeter, our culture of prizes and scholarships is based upon two core guiding principles: ‘beyond marks’ and ‘beyond money’.
-The first relates to the criteria upon which the student winners are selected and includes extracurricular activities, community engagement and leadership.
-The ‘beyond money’ principle encourages the students to take advantage and think in terms of wider developmental opportunities offered by the donors.
+The first relates to the criteria upon which student winners are selected which often includes extracurricular activities, community engagement, pro bono commitments and evidence of leadership and initiative.
+The ‘beyond money’ principle encourages our students to undertake exciting developmental opportunities offered by prize partners, with several prizes including work experience components.

-The diverse portfolio of prizes on offer at the Law School have been developed in close partnership with our donors, Law School leadership, our academic staff, Exeter alumni, and our students with a view to cultivating long term relationships that will lead to improved careers and professional development opportunities for Exeter Law School graduates.
+The diverse portfolio of prizes on offer at the Law School has been developed in close partnership with our donors, Law School leadership, our academic staff, Exeter alumni, and our students with a view to cultivating long term relationships that will lead to improved careers and professional development opportunities for Exeter Law School graduates.

 Please see below the current list of our prizes and how they align with our culture of prizes and scholarships.
-For any queries related to prizes at the Law School, or to sponsor a new prize, please contact the Director of Prizes and Scholarships, Louise Loder.
+For any queries related to prizes at the Law School, or to sponsor a new prize, please contact

 Name of Prize